yrp604/bochscpu-build/README.md

 ## Build

-Requires subversion, git, and a C compiler
+Requires git and a C compiler

 NOTES:
 - by design the build will fail with an error about libinstrument.
 This is